damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 D2 Should we use Bcache to improve latency on on the Ceph OSD servers with SSD? => Make sure you're using a kernel >= 4.5, since that's when a bunch of stability patches landed (https://lkml.org/lkml/2015/12/5/38).

 D3 We heard concerns about fitting the PCIe 3.0 x 4 SSD card into [our chassis](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) that supports a PCI-E 3.0 x16 Low-profile slot.
-Will this fit?
+Will this fit? => [Florian Heigl](http://disq.us/p/1eedj2n): "Somewhat unlikely you will be able to fit a P3700.
+I have a Twin^2 too and the only SSD I could fit there was a consumer NVME with a PCIe adapter board."

 D4 Should we ask for 8TB HGST drives instead of Seagate since they seem [more reliable](https://www.backblaze.com/blog/hard-drive-reliability-stats-q1-2016/).